Patient Engagement Programme - Kent and Medway Medical School

 Supervised physical examination taking place

-Discover more about the voluntary Patient Educator role as a patient and being involved as a carer.
+The voluntary Patient Educator role as a patient and as a carer is vital to the success of the programme.

 For more information on how we use and store your data, you can access our Patient Engagement Programme Privacy Notice.